 I have been collecting model cars since I was a little kid.
 I just never outgrew it.
 It doesn’t hurt that there are lots and lots of cool models out there, both vintage and new.
 And so it was a couple weeks ago I drove up to Countryside, Illinois for a particularly good show, held twice a year.
 My primary goal was finding some Thunderbird dealership promotionals from the ’60s, but with shows like these, you never know what you will find.
 Or never knew existed and will immediately have to purchase.

 Until 2014, I had nothing to do with Facebook.
 I just didn’t see the need for it, and I thought I had enough going on in my life already without having another way to kill multiple hours online.
-But then my friend Richard Bennett started The Brougham Society, a group dedicated to the landau-roofed, velour-lined, fender-skirted domestic yachts from the ’50s through the early ’90s.
-Due to that group, and my drifting away from writing for another non-FB old car site, I got involved with a number of other FB car-related groups, such as The American Brougham Society.and The Classic Lincoln & Continental Appreciation Society.
+One of the first things I got involved with were classic luxury car groups, such as The American Brougham Society.and The Classic Lincoln & Continental Appreciation Society.
 And met a lot of great people.
 One of those people, Josh Noiles, is the proud owner of this 1960 Cadillac Series 62 six-window sedan in Inverness Green.

 Once upon a time, back in the ’70s, there were full-sized cars.
 And unlike today, lots of people bought them.
 Single people, families, professionals, you name it.
 It was the Time Before SUVs And Combovers..Oops, I Mean Crossovers.
 People bought actual cars.
 True, there were SUVs and Jeeps and pickup trucks, but people who bought them back then were more likely to use them for something besides schlepping to work and dropping the kids off at school.
 There were, of course, any number of compact, subcompact and mid-sized cars, but back in 1976, there were still plenty of people who stepped up to a big Chevrolet.
 And the Caprice Classic was the Broughamiest of them all.